 Compliance graphics

-Before working cybersecurity, I had no idea what NIST (National Institute of Standards and Technology) was, what risk management frameworks were, who they applied to, or what distinguished one set of standards from another.
+Before I started working cybersecurity, more than a decade ago, I had no idea what NIST (National Institute of Standards and Technology) was, what risk management frameworks were, who they applied to, or what distinguished one set of standards from another.
 That changed quickly.
-If you work in cybersecurity, NIST policies heavily dictate your daily activities.
-If you are building a risk management program, hopefully, this article will provide some guidance.
+Today, individuals working in cybersecurity know that NIST policies heavily dictate your daily activities.
+If you are new to cybersecurity or are looking to build a risk management program, this article will provide some guidance to some of the basics of federal cybersecurity frameworks and the programs to be on the lookout for.

 Risk Management Frameworks (RMF)

-Here is a quick-hit FAQ and mapping of NIST SP’s to the government programs that rely on them so you can understand what RMF to follow for the certification you’re seeking.
+Here is a quick-hit reference guide and mapping of NIST SP’s to the government programs that rely on them so you can understand what RMF to follow for the certification you’re seeking for your organization.

 What is NIST?

-• FedRAMP CSP’s (Cloud Service Providers) are required to provide a NIST 800-53 compliant service (plus cloud-specific overlay controls) to Federal agencies
+• FedRAMP CSP’s (Cloud Service Providers) are required to provide a NIST SP 800-53 compliant service (plus cloud-specific overlay controls) to federal agencies.

 • FISMA - Federal Information Security Management Act of 2002 is legislation that relies on NIST special publications to enforce its mandate.